AIProd/AIProd.github.io/data/nlu.md

 - sir job plz. help me
 - are you hiring?
 - do you have jobs available?
-- i want to work for BASF
+- i want to work for ABC

 ## intent:contact_number
 - what is your number?